Tattomoosa/mattotousa.art/content/blog/the-art-that-convolutional-neural-networks-make/index.md

 in darkrooms on film, to many of us able to take pretty decent photos from a phone we already need to have for a thousand other reasons.

-'AI Art' is a hot topic right now.
+'AI Art' has a lot of momentum right now.
 Specifically, the kind of images made in convolutional neural networks after they process and 'learn' on what the experts call 'a metric fuckton' of input data.
 The technology is really neat and the output is really impressive... so long as